Messier 38

 Messier 38 or M38, also known as NGC 1912 or Starfish Cluster, is an open cluster of stars in the constellation of Auriga.
-It was discovered by Giovanni Batista Hodierna before 1654 and independently found by Le Gentil in 1749.
+It was discovered by Giovanni Batista Hodierna before 1654 and independently found by Guillaume Le Gentil in 1749.
 The open clusters M36 and M37, also discovered by Hodierna, are often grouped together with M38.
 Distance is about 1.066 kpc away from Earth.
 The open cluster NGC 1907 lies nearby on the sky, but the two are most likely just experiencing a fly-by, having originated in different parts of the galaxy.

+Description

 The cluster's brightest stars form a pattern resembling the Greek letter Pi or, according to Webb, an "oblique cross".
 Walter Scott Houston described its appearance as follows:

-"Photographs usually show a departure from circularity, a feature quite evident to visual observers.
+Photographs usually show a departure from circularity, a feature quite evident to visual observers.
 Older reports almost always mention a cross shape, which seems more pronounced with small instruments.
-A view with a 24-inch reflector on a fine Arizona night showed the cluster as irregular, and the host of stars made fruitless any effort to find a geometrical figure."
+A view with a 24-inch reflector on a fine Arizona night showed the cluster as irregular, and the host of stars made fruitless any effort to find a geometrical figure.